gingersnap-project/db-syncer/README.md

    * Running `docker exec -i <container id> psql -U root -d debeziumdb -a < src/main/resources/populate.sql` will execute some operations in the database.
    * To exit, press q in the terminal running the application, so the offset is flushed.

-# Running with SQL Server
+## SQL Server

 To run with SQL server some additional setup is required.

 1. Make sure docker is running and you have docker-compose available
-2. Run `docker-compose -f src/main/resources/mssql/mssql.yml up` to start Postgres exposed on 5432
+2. Run `docker-compose -f deploy/mssql/mssql-compose.yaml up` to start Postgres exposed on 5432
     * This will create the database, user, schema, and tables necessary for testing.
 3. Run `docker run -it -p 11222:11222 -e USER="admin" -e PASS="password" infinispan/server` to start ISPN server
     * Server console is available at localhost:11222

 Now is necessary to enable the SQL Server Agent and CDC for the tables:

-1. Run `sh src/main/resources/mssql/after.sh`
+1. Run `sh deploy/mssql/after.sh`
    * This will start the agent and configure CDC for the `customer` table

 Now with everything setup: